What if my phone is lost or stolen?

 The Balance listed in the overall Accounts screen reflects your Available Balance only.
 However, to view your Current Balance, click further to view Account Details.
 Both the Current and Available Balance will be listed within the Account Details screen.

 A user is locked out of Mobile Banking after 3 failed log-in attempts (just like online banking).
 If this occurs, you are able to "un-lock" and regain access to your Mobile Banking account by accessing the Personal Online Banking login page via a computer and selecting the "Forgotten Password?
 Reset password" link.
 Follow the instructions provided to confirm your identity.
 After you have properly confirmed your identity, you will be prompted to select your new password.
 Once complete, you will gain immediate access to your mobile/online accounts again.
 If this occurs during business hours, you may also call us and we'll happily reset your password for you (once we verify it is you making the request).

 As another layer of security, your mobile banking session will expire and log out after 10 minutes of inactivity.
 This is the same as Personal Online Banking.

 Will I have to enter my Multi-Factor Authentication (MFA) questions when logging in to my Mobile Banking account?

 You will be required to enter your MFA if you forward your custom mobile banking link to an unrecognized browser (such as another phone or computer).
 You may also be prompted to enter your MFA if there is a software upgrade to your mobile device.

 The bank does not store any account details on your mobile device.
-For additional safety, you should follow these security steps.

 You can currently download our iPhone or Android Mobile Banking app.
 Search "Quad City Bank & Trust" and select our "Personal" app.